Ukraine

 Birding Ukraine

-In accordance with the data of the Ministry Of the Environment and Natural Resources of Ukraine 15 areas are designated as Natural Heritage sites.
-The area of all reserves and protected areas is nearly 4% of the whole of the Ukraine.
-There are currently 30 natural and biosphere reserves and nature parks in Ukraine.
+According to the most recent data from the Ministry of the Environment and Natural Resources of Ukraine, 15 areas are designated as natural heritage sites.
+The area of all reserves and protected areas is nearly 4% of Ukraine territory.
+There are currently 30 nature and biosphere reserves and national parks in Ukraine.

-It is possible to determine four main areas, which are of most interest for birders.
-They are the area comprising the Ukrainian Carpathians, the Upper part of the Dnister river, and the Volyn region in the west; Polys’kyi Nature Reserve in the north; the Dnipro River in the east; and the area made up of the Crimea peninsula, the deltas of The Dnister and Dnipro rivers, numerous lymans and bays of the Azov and the Black Sea in the south.
+Four main areas are of most interest to birders.
+It is the area comprising the Ukrainian Carpathians, the Upper part of the Dnister River, and the Volyn region in the west; Polys’kyi Nature Reserve in the north; the Dnipro River in the east; and the Crimea peninsula, as well as the deltas of the Dnister and Dnipro rivers, numerous lemans and bays of the Azov, and the Black Sea in the south.

-The North: In the territory of Polys’kyi Nature Reserve, which consists of forests, marshes, small rivers and bushes, it is possible to see 180 bird species, 47 of which are in the Red book of Ukraine.
-In this area you can watch Capercaillie, and a variety of Owls.
-It is the only place in Ukraine, where there are Bearded Owl, and if you are lucky you will see Imperial and Short-toed Eagles.
+The North: In the territory of Polys’kyi Nature Reserve, which consists of forests, marshes, small rivers and bushes, it is possible to see 180 bird species, 47 of which are listed in the Red Book of Ukraine.
+In this area, you can watch Capercaillie, Ring Ouzel, Black Grouse, and a Great Grey Owl.
+If you are lucky you will see Imperial and Short-toed Eagles.
 Wolves and lynx live in this area too.

-The East: The Dnipro River is the largest river in Ukraine, 23 areas along the river have special status.
+The East: The Dnipro River is the largest in Ukraine, 23 areas along the river have special status.
 The most interesting of these are Kahovske Reservoir and Kozak Islands.
 This is a habitat where a lot of aquatic bird species breed.
-Among them are Red-breasted Goose, Greylag Goose, White-tailed Eagle, Crane, Little Bittern and Bee-Eater.
+Among them are Red-breasted Goose, Greylag Goose, White-tailed Eagle, Common Crane, Little Bittern and Bee-Eater.
 The area is very attractive during periods of migration.
-Geese, Cranes, Ducks [Mallard, Wigeon, Teal, & Pintail], Coot, and Red-footed Falcon cross the territory during these times.
+Geese, Cranes, Ducks [Mallard, Wigeon, Teal, & Pintail], Coot, and Red-footed Falcons cross the territory during these times.
+Kyiv, the capital city of Ukraine has many spots for birdwatchers who like to combine business and their hobby.
+Trukhaniv Island and the botanical garden of the Science Academy of Ukraine are recommended spots to keep an eye on.
+A very special spot is the Chornobyl zone, the best-protected area with an amazing bird variety, but you need to have special permission and a certified guide to go there.

-The South: Lymans and bays of the Black and Azov seas, the Dnipro and Dnister deltas, and the Crimea peninsula are very attractive for birders both in times of migration and during nesting and breeding seasons.
-During migration Syvash (Crimea) together with Karkinits’ka and Dzharylgats’ bays are the place for thousands of Cormorants, Egrets, Glossy Ibises, Swans, Geese, Shelducks, Great Bustards, Black-winged Stilts, Avocets, Collared Pranticoles, Plovers, Sandpipers, Godwits, Turnstones, Little Gulls and Terns to rest up.
+The South: The estuaries and bays of the Black and Azov seas, the Dnipro and Dnister deltas, and the Crimea peninsula are very attractive for birders both in times of migration as well as wintering and breeding seasons.
+During migration and wintering Arabat Spit of Syvash (Crimea) together with Karkinits’ka and Dzharylgats’ bays are the spots to watch thousands of birds.
+Cormorants, Egrets, Swans & Geese as well as a large number of Pelicans, Glossy Ibis, Shelduck, Ruff, Black-winged Stilts, Avocets, Collared Pratincoles, Plovers, Sandpipers, Godwits, Turnstones, Little Gulls and all kinds of Terns will rest here on their journey.
 The total number of nesting birds in Yagorlyts’ka and Tendrivs’ka bays (The Black Sea) exceeds 70,000 pairs.
-Also very attractive during the breeding season are Obytichna peninsula and Molochnyj lyman (the Azov Sea).
-The Dnipro and Dnister deltas are very important for breeding Cormorants, Purple, Grey, Squacco and Night Herons, Great White Egrets, and Glossy Ibises.
-Special mention should be made of the Danube River and surrounding areas, it is a country of Pelicans, Terns, Geese, Ducks, Gulls, Swans and Pochard.
-A few hundred pairs of Pygmy Cormorants breed there as do Lesser Great Grey Shrikes.
+Also very attractive during the breeding season are the Obytichna peninsula and Molochnyj Estuary of the Azov Sea.
+The Dnipro and Dnister deltas are very important for breeding Cormorants, Purple, Grey, Squacco and Night Herons, Great White Egrets, and Glossy Ibis.
+Special mention should be made of the Danube River and surrounding areas, it is the country of Pelicans, Terns, Geese, Ducks, Gulls, and Swans.
+A few hundred pairs of Pygmy Cormorants breed there, as well as Lesser and Great Grey Shrikes.

 Ukraine has about 14,000 birdwatchers and ornithologists.
 Each area has local branches of the Ukrainian Society for Bird Conservation, which is a Birdlife International partner.
-The Ukrainian Rarities Committee, Ukrainian Ornithological Society, Union of Young Ornithologists, Ukrainian Society of Teriologists, Raptors Fund, Ukrainian Birdwatching Center other conservation societies are trying to raise the profile of nature protection to new levels.
+The Ukrainian Rarities Committee, Ukrainian Ornithological Society, Union of Young Ornithologists, Ukrainian Society of Teriologists, Raptors Fund, Western Ukrainian Ornithological Society, Ukrainian Birdwatching Centre other conservation societies are trying to raise the profile of nature protection to new levels.
+In recent years, many centres of bird rehabilitation have been founded thanks to the support of the government and private initiatives.
+For example, Halytsky National Park has founded a centre that helps wounded raptors and other birds to recover and return them to nature.
+Free Wings Bird Rehabilitation Centre founded by Victor Shelvinsky, the ornithologist, acts as a sanctuary for birds wounded because of anthropogenic pressure.

 Contributors